skip navigation

 11.

-a pulled muscle (n.) – to injure a muscle by stretching it too much during physical activity
+a pulled muscle (N) – an injury to a muscle caused by over-use

 12.